Our Headphone Tests

 Score distribution

-You'll unlikely encounter pink noise or sounds isolated to a small frequency band in the real world.
+In the real world, you'll unlikely encounter pink noise or sounds isolated to single-frequency test tones.
 If you want to know what to expect in everyday scenarios, this is the test for you.
-It complements our Full Range results by presenting three dynamic scenarios you'll likely want to block out: Airplane Noise, Office Noise, and Street Noise.
+It complements our Full Range results by presenting three dynamic scenarios you'll likely want to block out: airplane noise, office noise, and street noise.
+Additionally, it puts the adaptive nature of some ANC systems to the test, as the noise in these tests isn't constant and contains transient sounds like phones ringing and large vehicles accelerating.

-We use three sample recordings for this test; they're sourced from the European Telecommunications Standards Institute (ESTI), which you can find within their background noise database.
-You may need to raise your device's volume for the most accurate playback since the recordings aren't very loud.
+We use three sample recordings for this test, also sourced from ETSI, which you can find within their background noise database.
+You may need to raise your device's volume to distinguish additional details since our output recordings aren't very loud.

-The Apple AirPods Pro gen 2 Common Scenarios graph
+The Apple AirPods Pro Gen 2 Noise Isolation - Common Scenarios graph.

 Since this test is scored, you can use our table tool to search for headphones that perform the best in a particular scenario.
 We've already done the heavy lifting, so you can check the tables for airplane noise, office noise, and street noise, with the products sorted by noise attenuation.